GOMX 4 [GOMSpace]

 Addition technology payloads include a compact hyperspectral imager called HyperScout, developed by Cosine Research in the Netherlands; a miniaturised startracker from Innovative Solutions In Space, also in the Netherlands; an inhouse ESA experiment to test components for radiation hardness; and an ADS-B antenna for aircraft tracking, developed from the GomSpace system tested on GOMX-3.

-Both GOMX 4A and GOMX 4B will be launched together in 2017.
+Both GOMX 4A and GOMX 4B were launched together in 2018.

 |Type / Application:||Technology|

 |Operator:||GOMSpace (both), Danish Ministry of Defence (#4A), ESA (#4B)|

 |Propulsion:||None (#4A); 4 × 1 nN cold gas thrusters (#4B)|

 |Orbit:||486 km × 508 km,97.33° (#4A); 483 km × 506 km,97.33° (#4B)|

 |GOMX 4A (Ulloriaq)||2018-015F||02.02.2018||Jq SLS-2||CZ-2D (2)||with Zhangheng 1, ŅuSat 4, ŅuSat 5, GOMX 4B, FengMaNiu 1, Shaonian Xing|